-This is a film by writer, director Ranald MacDougall who wrote the screenplays for such films as The Unsuspected 1947, Possessed 1947, Mildred Pierce 1945 and The Naked Jungle 1954.
+This is a film by writer, and director Ranald MacDougall who wrote screenplays for such films as The Unsuspected 1947, Possessed 1947, Mildred Pierce 1945, and The Naked Jungle 1954.

 With writing credits to M.P.
 Shiel from their novel “The Purple Cloud”, Ferdinand Reyher’s “End of The World” and co-written by MacDougall.
-Harry Belafonte is an uncredited producer on the film.
+Harry Belafonte is an uncredited producer of the film.

 With an incredibly evocative score by Miklós Rózsa (Spellbound 1944, Double Indemnity 1945) and a Noirish framework by cinematography Harold Marzorati, it’s an edgy adventure for Noir and Sci-fi fans alike.

-Much like Neville, Ralph sets up home for himself but is suddenly thrown into flux by the discovery of Inger Stevens as Sarah Crandall, the last surviving female on earth.
+Much like Neville, Ralph sets up a home for himself but is suddenly thrown into flux by the discovery of Inger Stevens as Sarah Crandall, the last surviving female on Earth.

-For thrown into the mix of this newly formed friendship between the only living black man and white woman, intrudes a third character Mel Ferrer who plays Benson Thacker a white entitled privilege male who has somehow navigated a small boat into the NYC harbor.
+Thrown into the mix of this newly formed friendship between the only living black man and white woman, intrudes a third character Mel Ferrer who plays Benson Thacker a white entitled privileged male who has somehow navigated a small boat into the NYC harbor.

-The triangle is formed and the tensions play out in a a script that might have been penned by Rod Serling, who often took on the issue of race, class and at times, but less so, gender with his thoughtful philosophical Sci-fi television show The Twilight Zone.
+The triangle is formed and the tensions play out in a script that might have been penned by Rod Serling, who often took on the issue of race, class, and at times, but less so, gender with his thoughtful philosophical Sci-fi television show The Twilight Zone.

 “What would you do if you were one of the last three people on earth!”